ykumar2002/project1/README.md

 # project1

-This is a project for Seneca College.Test.
+This is a project for Seneca College.